Hack4Eugene/SpeedUpAmerica/README.md

 ### Replace FCC 477 Data

-All current digital inclusion maps rely on [FCC 477](https://www.fcc.gov/general/broadband-deployment-data-fcc-form-477) data which is ISP self-reported, notriously incomplete, misleading, gameable by ISPs, and not detailed enough.
+All current digital inclusion maps rely on [FCC 477](https://www.fcc.gov/general/broadband-deployment-data-fcc-form-477) data which is ISP self-reported, notoriously incomplete, misleading, gameable by ISPs, and not detailed enough.
 Let's get better, more accurate, crowd-source speed data directly from citizens to make better decisions and drive policy.

 ## Project History